Kunj-13/Vacation-Journey-Planner/README.md

 ## Discussion and Conclusions

 The project successfully meets its objectives by providing efficient travel planning and enhancing user happiness through travel recommendations.
 However, it faces some limitations like the static city and connection data, and the absence of real-time traffic or weather conditions.
-For instance, users are only provided limited selections of cities, however, the application still offers significant education value.
+For instance, users are only provided limited selections of cities, however, it is still very valuable application that can help tremendously in planning trips.
 The learnings from the course were effectively applied in implementing the Dijkstra algorithm and creating a user-friendly GUI.
 Future enhancements could include dynamic data updates and integration with real-time travel APIs.